Users

 Frequently Asked Questions (FAQs)

-1. How and when should I mention the video interview in my job ad?
+1. How and when should I mention the one-way video interview in a job ad?

 Focus the job title on the role for better searchability.
-Mention the one-way video interview within the first two paragraphs or in a clear "Hiring Process" section.
+Mention the one-way video interview early in the job description or in a dedicated “Hiring Process” section.
 Transparency upfront builds trust and reduces candidate drop-off.

 2. How can I frame one-way video interviews as a benefit to candidates?

 Highlight flexibility, convenience, and no commute.
-Phrases like “Interview on your schedule” or “No need to take time off work” make the process feel candidate-friendly and increase engagement.
+Use phrases like “Interview on your schedule” or “No need to take time off work.”
+Presenting the video interview as candidate-friendly increases engagement and completion rates.

 3. What's the ideal length for a one-way video interview mentioned in job ads?

-Keep video interviews between 15-20 minutes (5-7 questions).
-Mention this specific timeframe in your job ad to set clear expectations.
+Keep interviews between 15–20 minutes (5–7 questions).
+Include this timeframe in the job ad to set clear expectations and reduce anxiety for candidates.

 4. How can I reduce candidate drop-off during one-way video interviews?

-Provide clear instructions, sample questions or demo video, technical requirements, and outline the hiring timeline.
-Reducing uncertainty and complexity keeps candidates engaged from start to finish.
+Provide clear instructions, technical requirements, a sample question or demo video, and outline the hiring timeline.
+Reducing uncertainty keeps candidates engaged from start to finish.

-5. How often should I update job ads?
+5. How often should I update one-way video interview job ads?

-Review quarterly and update based on completion rates, candidate feedback, and process changes.
-Update immediately if you notice sudden drops in applications.
+Review quarterly and update based on completion rates, candidate feedback, and any process changes.
+Update immediately if you notice sudden drops in applications or engagement.

 2025 © All Rights Reserved - ScreeningHive